-raised it from \$1,000 to \$1,500 per qualifying petition.
-In addition, the H-1B Visa Reform Act of 2004 lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer) but did not alter the exemptions of certain types of employers from payment of the fee altogether.
+it from \$1,000 to \$1,500 per qualifying petition.
+In addition, the H-1B Visa Reform Act of 2004 lowered the fee to \$750 for employers with more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer) but did not alter the exemptions of certain types of employers from payment of the fee altogether.
 This fee applies to any initial H-1B petition filed on behalf of a noncitizen by any employer or first extension request by the same employer for a noncitizen filed after December 8, 2004, unless the petitioning organization is exempt from the fee.

 The H-1B Visa Reform Act of 2004 also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change a noncitizen's employer within those classifications.
-The Fraud Fee does not apply to petitions filed with USCIS that extend or amend a noncitizen's stay in H-1B or L classification filed by a current employer.
+The Fraud Fee does not apply to petitions filed with USCIS that extend or amend a noncitizen's stay in H-1B or L classification filed by a current employer, or for any petitions filed with the H-1B1 classification.
 Finally, the H-1B Visa Reform Act of 2004 provided that up to 20,000 petitions filed on behalf of noncitizens who had earned a master's degree or higher from a U.S. institution of higher education (as defined by 20 U.S.C. § 1001(a)) would be exempt from the numerical cap.

-On August 9, 2017, USCIS issued the policy memorandum, "Definition of "Affiliate" or "Subsidiary" for Purposes of Determining the H-1B ACWIA Fee."
+On August 9, 2017, USCIS issued the policy memorandum, "Definition of 'Affiliate' or 'Subsidiary' for Purposes of Determining the H-1B ACWIA Fee."
 The intent of this memorandum is to have consistency in collecting the ACWIA fee under the statutory definitions of "affiliate" and "subsidiary," thereby ensuring that USCIS collects the higher fee where possible under the law and maximizes receipt of funds for the training of U.S. workers.

-In FY 2019, USCIS issued final rules establishing a registration system requiring prospective petitioners seeking to file H-1B cap-subject petitions, including those that may be eligible for the advanced degree exemption, to first electronically register with USCIS during a designated registration period and pay the associated (\$10) H-1B registration fee for each beneficiary.
+In FY 2019, USCIS issued final rules establishing a registration system requiring prospective petitioners seeking to file H-1B cap-subject petitions, including those potentially eligible for the advanced degree exemption, to first electronically register with USCIS during a designated registration period and pay the associated (\$10) H-1B registration fee for each beneficiary.
 By regulation, only those prospective petitioners whose registrations are selected will be eligible to file an H-1B cap-subject petition.
-The electronic registration system is designed to streamline the H-1B cap selection process by reducing paperwork and data exchange and provide an overall time and cost savings to the public as a whole.
+The electronic registration system is designed to streamline the H-1B cap selection process by reducing paperwork and data exchange and provide an overall time and cost savings to the public.

-In FY 2021, the initial H-1B cap petition registration period began on March 9, 2021.
-Starting on that date, USCIS required prospective petitioners seeking to file H-1B cap-subject petitions, including those for beneficiaries eligible for the advanced degree exemption, to first register electronically with USCIS and pay the associated (\$10) registration fee, and have that registration selected, before being eligible to properly file an H-1B cap-subject petition for the FY 2022 H-1B numerical allocations.
-USCIS closed the initial registration period on March 25, 2021.
+In FY 2022, the initial H-1B cap petition registration period began on March 1, 2022.
+Starting on that date, USCIS required prospective petitioners seeking to file H-1B cap-subject petitions, including those for beneficiaries eligible for the advanced degree exemption, to first register electronically with USCIS and pay the associated (\$10) registration fee.
+Only if the registration were selected could a registrant be eligible to properly file an H-1B cap-subject petition for the FY 2023 H-1B numerical allocations.
+USCIS closed the initial registration period on March 18, 2022.
 After the initial registration period closed, USCIS conducted a selection process, and petitioners with selected registrations were notified of their eligibility to file an H-1B cap-subject petition.
-Prospective petitioners with selected registrations were eligible to file an FY 2022 H-1B cap petition beginning on April 1, 2021.
-For the FY 2022 H-1B cap selection process, USCIS did not receive enough Form I-129 petitions during the initial filing period to meet the
+Prospective petitioners with selected registrations were eligible to file an FY 2023 H-